quasilyte/KTemplate/_docs/template_language.md

 {% end %}
 ```

-A `for` can contain an `else` clause that will be executed if loop body was executed zero times:
+A `for` can have an `else` clause that will be executed if loop body was executed zero times:

 ```html
 {% for $x in $xs %}